chrismwilliams/astro-theme-cactus/src/content/post/groq-revolutioniazing-ai-performance.md

 ---
-title: "Revolutionizing AI Performance: Introducing Groq and the LPU Architecture"
+title: "AI Performance: Groq and the LPU Architecture"
 publishDate: "21 February 2024"
 description: "An example post for Astro Cactus, detailing how to add a custom social image card in the frontmatter"
 tags: ["example", "blog", "image"]